 After you define business goals and are set on the features that will help you hit these objectives, it’s time to turn plans into reality.

-Development and design is a key process in building a new product - as a result, CTOs and developers can feel overwhelmed and pressured by responsibility.
+Development and design are key processes in building a new product - as a result, CTOs and developers can feel overwhelmed and pressured by responsibility.
 Involve all these processes in your business and use team communication software to monitor all processes effectively.

 To make sure the entire team understands what they're building and avoid confusion, we heavily rely on efficient internal communication and workflow automation.
 Here’s how our team streamlines project development: